arnavmeduri/sta221-final-project/README.md

-# Investigating Factors that Impact Wildfire Put Out Time
+# Predicting Total Burned Area of Wildfires Using Geographic, Environmental, and Fire-Specific Factors
 by the Info Innovators